“Realtime Reporting and Captioning Theory”

 This theory was developed so it could be SIMPLIFIED for online students, containing only 20 theory lessons, while still meeting the requirements for captioning, CART providing, and court reporting.
 The CRAH theory manual is printed in color, allowing the student to recognize immediately new material introduced in each lesson printed in red, important notes to the student printed in blue, and other colors designating different information.

 The CRAH theory contains a reasonable number of brief forms, also referred to as arbitraries in the CRAH theory, which are shortcuts for writing the most commonly heard words and phrases.
 There are literally thousands of brief forms/arbitraries that could be introduced, but one can only remember a reasonable number of them.
 Based upon the theory developer’s 30 years of reporting experience and realtime writing, she included the most important ones.
 The CRAH theory allows individuals to add brief forms/arbitraries to their theory if they choose, so long as they do not conflict with any other steno outline.
 However, for purposes of realtime writing and captioning, realtime writing concepts are the foundation for this theory.
 “Realtime Writing and Captioning Theory” offers the student optional methods of writing in steno in many cases, allowing them to utilize the method of writing that is easiest for them to remember and write.
 No two students learn realtime writing the same.
-Therefore, offering students a theory that allows them options may ensure a student will complete his training.
+Therefore, offering students a theory that allows them options helps ensure a student will complete his training.

 Support Materials for Students